symbiote/silverstripe-multivaluefield/README.md

 # SilverStripe MultiValueField module

+Note: The SilverStripe 2.4 compatible version of the module is still available in the ss24 branch

 A database field type that allows the storage of multiple discrete values in a single database field.
 This also provides form fields for entering multiple values in a simple manner